Add To Favorites

-Get to know each other.
-Learn about your classmates’ heritages.
-Invite family members to share experiences and talents.
-Discuss traditions that you enjoy with your families (flying kites, cooking, decorating for holidays).
+Students get to know each other and learn about their classmates’ heritages.
+Students invite family members to share experiences and talents and discuss traditions that they enjoy with their families (flying kites, cooking, decorating for holidays).
 These Diversity Tiles are a great way for everyone to play a role in designing a classroom quilt!

 Make a tile.
-On a clean, dry surface, roll a ball of Crayola Model Magic®.
-Press it flat with your fingers.
+On a clean, dry surface, students roll a ball of Crayola Model Magic® and Press it flat with their fingers.
 Measure a 4-inch (10 cm) square (or any size that everyone uses).
-Cut out the square with a craft stick to make the base for your tile.
+Cut out the square with a craft stick to make the base for the tile.

-Decorate your tile with reminders of your favorite family traditions.
+Students decorate the tile with reminders of their favorite family traditions.
 Roll and shape each tiny piece.
-Press the symbols on your tile.
+Press the symbols on the tile.
 (Model Magic fresh from the pack sticks to itself!)
 Air-dry the tiles for 24 hours.

 Create a quilt.
-Arrange everyone’s tiles in a pleasing quilt design that honors diversity.
+Arrange the students' tiles in a pleasing quilt design that honors diversity.
 For a permanent display, attach them to a large base of Model Magic or heavy cardboard with Crayola School Glue.
 Air-dry the glue before standing upright.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.

 Use ordinary wooden clothespins to create original versions of Guatemalan worry dolls.
 These minipeople hold important p